Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential

 \section{Isotropic Gaussian random fields on the sphere}

 In this section we introduce isotropic Gaussian random fields and their properties.
-We focus especially on \KL expansions of these random fields.
-In doing so, we follow closely the introduction of Gaussian random fields in Chapter~5 in~\cite{MP11}.
+We focus especially on Kar\-hunen--Lo\`eve expansions of these random fields.
+In doing so, we follow closely the introduction of Gaussian random fields in Chapter~5 of~\citet{MP11}.
 We will first focus on Gaussian random fields on the unit sphere embedded into $\R^3$ before we give a short review of Gaussian random fields on unit sphere in arbitrary dimensions.
-Throughout, we denote by $(\gO, \cA, \IP)$ a probability space and write $\IS^2$ for the unit sphere in~$\R^3$, i.e.,
+Throughout, we denote by $(\gO, \cA, \IP)$ a probability space and write $\IS^2$ for the unit sphere in~$\R^3$, that is,

-where $\|\cdot\|$ denotes the Euclidean norm.
+where $\llVert \cdot\rrVert $ denotes the Euclidean norm.
 Let $(\IS^2,d)$ be the compact metric space with the geodesic metric given by

-for all $x,y \in \IS^2$.
+for all $x,y \in\IS^2$.
 We denote by $\cB(\IS^2)$ the Borel $\gs$-algebra of~$\IS^2$.

-\begin{definition} A $\cA \otimes \cB(\IS^2)$-measurable mapping $T:\Omega \times \IS^2 \rightarrow \R$ is called a \emph{real-valued random field} on the unit sphere.
+\begin{definition} A $\cA\otimes\cB(\IS^2)$-measurable mapping $T\dvtx\Omega\times\IS^2 \rightarrow\R$ is called a \emph{real-valued random field} on the unit sphere.

-The random field $T$ is called \emph{strongly isotropic} if for all $k \in \N$, $x_1,\ldots, x_k \in \IS^2$ and for $g \in \SO(3)$ the multivariate random variables $(T(x_1), \ldots, T(x_k))$ and $(T(gx_1), \ldots, T(gx_k))$ have the same law, where $\SO(3)$ denotes the group of rotations on~$\IS^2$.
+The random field $T$ is called \emph{strongly isotropic} if for all $k \in\N$, $x_1,\ldots, x_k \in\IS^2$ and for $g \in\SO(3)$, the multivariate random variables $(T(x_1), \ldots, T(x_k))$ and $(T(gx_1), \ldots, T(gx_k))$ have the same law, where $\SO(3)$ denotes the group of rotations on~$\IS^2$.

-It is called \emph{$n$-weakly isotropic} for $n \ge 2$ if $\E(|T(x)|^n) < + \infty$ for all $x \in \IS^2$ and if for $1 \le k \le n$, $x_1, \ldots,x_k \in \IS^2$ and $g \in \SO(3)$
+It is called \emph{$n$-weakly isotropic} for $n \ge2$ if $\E(\llvert T(x)\rrvert ^n) < + \infty$ for all $x \in\IS^2$ and if for $1 \le k \le n$, $x_1, \ldots,x_k \in\IS^2$ and $g \in\SO(3)$

-Furthermore it is called \emph{Gaussian} if for all $k \in \N$, $x_1, \ldots, x_k \in \IS^2$ the multivariate random variable $(T(x_1),\ldots,T(x_k))$ is multivariate Gaussian distributed, i.e., $\sum_{i=1}^k a_i T(x_i)$ is a normally distributed random variable for all $a_i \in \R$, $i=1,\ldots,k$. \end{definition} In what follows, we focus on real-valued random fields.
-Similarly to a Gaussian random field (GRF for short) on~$\R^d$, $d \in \N$, a GRF on~$\IS^2$ has the following property proven, e.g., in Proposition~5.10(3) in~\cite{MP11}. \begin{proposition} Let $T$ be a GRF on~$\IS^2$.
-Then, $T$ is strongly isotropic if and only if $T$ is $2$-weakly isotropic. \end{proposition}
+Furthermore it is called \emph{Gaussian} if for all $k \in\N$, $x_1, \ldots, x_k \in\IS^2$ the multivariate random variable $(T(x_1),\ldots,T(x_k))$ is multivariate Gaussian distributed; that is, $\sum_{i=1}^k a_i T(x_i)$ is a normally distributed random variable for all $a_i \in\R$, $i=1,\ldots,k$. \end{definition} In what follows, we focus on real-valued random fields.
+Similarly to a Gaussian random field (GRF for short) on~$\R^d$, $d \in \N$, a GRF on~$\IS^2$ has the following property proven, for example, in Proposition~5.10(3) in~\citet{MP11}.

+\begin{proposition} Let $T$ be a GRF on~$\IS^2$.
+Then $T$ is strongly isotropic if and only if $T$ is $2$-weakly isotropic. \end{proposition}